 Crew Vehicles: Cast and crew must not park personal vehicles within the permitted footprint.

-Parking Footprint: Permittee must not park (a) in front of a fire hydrant, in a bicycle lane, or in front of an active theater marquee; (b) in a bus stop, in front of a loading dock, in or in front of a driveway, except with permission of the applicable party and as noted on the Film Permit; and (c) a catering truck or honeywagon in front of a restaurant while it is open.
+Parking Footprint: Permittee must not park (a) in a bicycle lane or a bus stop; (b) in front of a fire hydrant, a loading dock, an active theater marquee, or within 15 feet of a sidewalk or roadway dining setup; (c) in or in front of a driveway, except with permission of the applicable party and as noted on the Film Permit; and (d) a catering truck or honeywagon in front of a restaurant while it is open.
 Permittee should not park a generator truck or a camper with a running generator in front of residential buildings.
 If Permittee will be filming at a location for multiple days, Permittee should find nearby lots to park non-essential vehicles.

 Arrival Time: Permittee’s production vehicles must not enter a residential location prior to 6:00 a.m.
 Permittee’s production vehicles may enter non-residential locations before 6:00 a.m. only if expressly authorized by the Film Permit.
 Permittee should turn off vehicle engines as soon as possible and must not violate applicable idling laws.